ashB100/fcc-project-seed-vanillajs/README.md

 # Instructions on how to start your project

-* Step 1:  Clone the seed project to your local computer.
-Give it your own project name.
-This is done by running the following command:
+* Step 1:  Fork the [ashB100/fcc-project-seed-vanillajs](https://github.com/ashB100/fcc-project-seed-vanillajs) repository by clicking on the "Fork" button on the top right of the page.
+The fork effectively creates a copy of this repository on your Github account.

+* Step 2: From your GitHub account, cloned your copy of the fcc-project-seed-vanillajs repository:

+  Click on the green "Clone or Download" button and copy the url to the repository.

-  <code>$ git clone https://github.com/ashB100/fcc-project-seed-vanillajs.git your-project-name</code>
+  <code>$ git clone your-copied-url your-project-name</code>

   <small>Note<sup>*</sup>: You don't have to type $, it is just there to show that you're in the command line prompt, Terminal in Mac and Console in Windows.</small>